 Sara Martinez Tucker

 Sara Martinez Tucker.
-Ms. Tucker has been Chief Executive Officer and President at National Math and Science Initiative, Inc., since March, 2013.
+Former President and Chief Executive Officer of the National Math and Science Initiative.
 Ms. Tucker served as the Under Secretary of the U.S. Department of Education from 2006 to December 2008.
 Her responsibilities included overseeing policies, programs and activities related to postsecondary education, vocational and adult education, and federal student aid.
 Ms. Tucker served as the Chief Executive Officer and President of the Hispanic Scholarship Fund from 1997 to October 1, 2006.
 Previously, she worked for 16 years at AT&T and served as Regional Vice President of its Global Business Communications Systems.
-She has been a Director of American Electric Power Co., Inc. since January 27, 2009.
-She has been a Director of Xerox Corp. since September 1, 2011.
-She serves as a Director of Teach For America, Inc. She has been a Trustee of University of Notre Dame since June 2009.
-She is a Member of Wal-Mart's External Advisory Council.
+She has been a Trustee of University of Notre Dame since June 2009, and a member of the University of Texas System Board of Regents since May 2015.
+Ms. Tucker currently serves as a director of American Electric Power Co. and Xerox Corp.

 Contacting the Board